digideskio/pakyo-org/app/views/_warmup.md

 ## Creating the views

 Let's create an index page for our app.
-Since we're building a Twitter ready, this page will contain a list of recent tweets from Twitter, showing the user name, avatar, and contents of each tweets.
+Since we're building a Twitter reader, this page will contain a list of recent tweets from Twitter, showing the user name, avatar, and contents of each tweets.
 Each item will also link to a page that will show more details about it.